robertvorthman/smart-plug-power-monitor/README.md

 ## Calibrating/Logging
 Use the pollingCallback and eventCallback to observe the behavior of your appliance.
 The pollingCallback will fire at every pollingInterval and return the current watts to help you determine what your wattsThreshold should be.
 Or you could send this information to a database or front-end visualization.
 The eventCallback will fire when your appliance starts, completes or an error occurs.

+### appliance-completed event fires too early
-Increase the endTimeWindowSeconds if you are getting notifications that your appliance completed before it has actually completed.  endTimeWindowSeconds should be longer than any period of dormancy in your appliance's power usage.
+If you are getting notifications that your appliance completed before it has actually completed, increase the endTimeWindowSeconds to be longer than any period of dormancy in your appliance's power usage.

+### events fire multiple times
+If you are getting multiple started/completed notifications because of power usage that occurs after the endTimeWindowSeconds, increase the cooldownPeriodSeconds which will stop polling for appliance wattage for the cooldown period.

 ## Other Recommendations